Smart-Form/smartForm-website/README.md

 [![Deploy static content to Pages](https://github.com/Smart-Form/smartForm-website/actions/workflows/static.yml/badge.svg)](https://github.com/Smart-Form/smartForm-website/actions/workflows/static.yml)

-Our team project name for this competition and final year project is called "Smart Form".
+Our team's project name for this competition and final year project is called "Smart Form".

 I was designed as a lead UI/UX designer and lead front-end programmer on the Final Year Project.
 And I have a better understanding of the CI/CD workflow of making an Android-based kiosk and a website that LWL software engineering & HKDI design students are doing since our group comes from two disciplines.